 Bechtel has built nearly one-third of the world's LNG capacity—more than any other contractor—to meet the global demand for low-carbon fuels.
 Our experience includes 16 sites in 10 countries, including Curtis Island and Wheatstone LNG, both in Australia; Sabine Pass Liquefaction, Louisiana; Atlantic LNG, Trinidad and Tobago; and EG LNG, Equatorial Guinea.
 Our technology collaboration with ConocoPhillips, using the Optimized Cascade® LNG Process, removes carbon dioxide and other contaminates from the raw gas before liquefaction.

 Nuclear energy is the only zero-carbon baseload technology—capable of producing electricity at full power, 24 hours a day, seven days a week, regardless of weather conditions.
 Bechtel delivered the Watts Bar Unit 2 nuclear reactor in Tennessee.
 As the first nuclear power plant in the U.S. authorized to operate in more than a decade, it will generate nearly 2,300 mw of clean, carbon-free electricity—enough to power more than 1.3 million homes and businesses in the Tennessee Valley.
 An equivalent amount of energy generated by burning coal would emit 8 million tons of carbon dioxide every year.
-To extend the potential of nuclear power, Bechtel and Babcock & Wilcox, formed generation mPower, LLC, to build small modular reactors, that are safe, reliable, and cost-effective alternative to new generation nuclear facilities.

 With the growing demand for practical solutions to climate change considerations, we work with customers to retrofit existing facilities to reduce greenhouse gas emissions.
 With our partners, Bechtel installed state-of-the-art air-quality-control systems for the 2,220-mw Sammis coal-fired power complex in Ohio.